mcahny/vps/README.md

 bash ./init_upsnet.sh
 ```

 c.
-You may also need to download some pretrained weights.
+You may also need to download some pretrained weights [here].
 ```
+pip install gdown
 bash ./download_weights.sh
 ```